Red Wolf (bull): Retirement and death

 Lambert was one of the judges at the 2000 Finals.
 According to him, "I never thought in any particular year he was the very best going, but for an entire career, I thought he was the best there ever was."

 Slade Long, PBR bull statistician, and owner of Probullstats.com, has observed over 30,000 bulls as of 2013.
 Long remarked that approximately 12,000 of them posted more than five or more career outs.
 Even more infrequent was a bull who reached 100 career outs.
 Long also added that he is aware of only 65 bulls to reach 100 career outs, Red Wolf stood out to Long: "Bulls that are 12 years old just don't make 90-point rides.
 They are just not that good anymore.
 It just doesn't happen."

 Red Wolf retired at age 12 in 2000, which is considered quite old for a bull.
 In 2013, the PBR awarded Red Wolf with the highest honor a bull can receive, the Heroes and Legends Celebration: Brand of Honor.
 This award was inaugurally awarded to Little Yellow Jacket in 2011.
 This award is awarded every year to an exceptional bull and is the equivalent of a hall of fame honor.
 The ceremony was held on October 22, 2013, at the South Point Hotel, Casino & Spa.
 Red Wolf's last owner, stock contractor Robbie Herrington of Herrington Cattle Company, was unable to attend the event due to the death of a close family friend.
 Instead, retired bull rider J.W.
 Hart and Cody Lambert spoke on his behalf.
 Red Wolf was 13 when he retired.
 Lambert noted that the average age of bulls competing at the Finals in 2013 was 6.
 And, by comparison, two bulls retiring that year were 9 years old.

-Red Wolf died at age 18 on December 29, 2006, at the Herrington Ranch in Mont Belvieu,Texas.
+Red Wolf died at age 18 on December 29, 2006, at the Herrington Ranch in Mont Belvieu, Texas.
 Robby Herrington, the bull's owner, said that Red Wolf was treated "like a king" and was well-respected by both fans and competitors.
 "Red Wolf was like the Jerry Rice of bucking bulls," said Ty Murray, PBR President.

-Randy Bernard, CEO of the PBR, commented on his athleticism and personality, describing his behavior at a ceremony held in his honor:
+Randy Bernard, then-CEO of the PBR, commented on his athleticism and personality, describing his behavior at a ceremony held in his honor: